Hadeweka/Inuhh-Shinvasion/README.md

 Current version of the game: 1.0.0 (June 14th 2017)

 The game is written in Ruby and programmed using the Gosu library.
-Use [Ruby Installer](https://rubyinstaller.org/downloads/) on Windows and make sure to use Ruby Version 2.3.X (Gosu doesn't seem to work with 2.4.X at the moment).
+Use [Ruby Installer](https://rubyinstaller.org/downloads/) on Windows and make sure to use Ruby Version 2.0 or preferably newer.
 Also follow the instructions on [the Gosu website](https://www.libgosu.org/ruby.html) to install the Gosu library.

 The game itself can be started by using "ruby Inuhh.rb" in a terminal or by executing "Inuhh Shinvasion.rbw" on Windows.